cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/authentication.md

 ## Requesting credentials

-See the [requesting client credentials](https://docs.publiq.be/docs/authentication/requesting-credentials) in the general authentication documentation.
+See the [requesting client credentials](https://docs.publiq.be/docs/authentication/requesting-credentials) page in the general authentication documentation.

 ## OAuth2 tokens (using a client id & secret)